milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice-jpmselect.md

 For more information, contact us at the address above, or email Privacy.Info@JPMChase.com, with "Nevada Annual Notice" in the subject line.
-You may also contact the Nevada Attorney General's office: Bureau of Consumer Protection, Office of the Nevada Attorney General, 555 E. Washington St., Suite 3900, Las Vegas, NV 89101; telephone number: 1–702–486–3132; email BCPINFO@ag.state.nv.us.
+You may also contact the Nevada Attorney General's office: Bureau of Consumer Protection, Office of the Nevada Attorney General, 555 E. Washington St., Suite 3900, Las Vegas, NV 89101; telephone number: 1–702–486–3132; email aginfo@ag.nv.gov.